hashgraph/hedera-hcs-sxc-java/README.md

 127.0.0.1       hcs-sxc-java-queue
 ```

+Compile the project

+`mvnw clean install -Pqueue` This will invoke the `queue` profile which switches dependencies to include the queue instead of mirror for subscriptions.

-Compile the project (see above) and open three console terminals and switch to the folder/directory containing the `hcs-sxc-java-simple-message-demo` example on your computer.
+(see above) and open three console terminals and switch to the folder/directory containing the `hcs-sxc-java-simple-message-demo` example on your computer.

+Open up to three terminal windows and in each type:

 In the first, run the docker images for the queue and relay.